Specification v0 (beta)

 VIII.
 The Vision

-Many organizations, one memory plane
+Many organizations, one planetary memory plane

 Different groups will run different governance profiles, budgets, and missions.
 What can still be shared is verified learning: artifacts that passed local quality and consent constraints.